IuliiaKonovalova/team_3_april_hackathon/TESTING.md

 - No errors or warning messages were found when passing through the official [JSHint](https://www.jshint.com/) validator.
-However, the validator has pointed that module variable is not used, but this variable is needed for the automated testing.
-Needless to say, that as the modern js syntax was used (the Optional Chaining method - `?.`) `/* jshint esversion: 11 */` was added to the top of the file.
+There were some warning regarding the use of firebase.
 [Back to contents](#contents)

 ---